-These are some simple checks you can do to help you know how to hire a private investigator, even before contacting them.
-Doing these checks will give you confidence in who you plan to hire.
+Knowing these simple preliminary checks on how to hire a private investigator, even before contacting them, is very beneficial.
+Doing these checks will save you wasted time and give you confidence in who you plan to hire.

 + What you are asking them to do is within the law+ If the assignment is in fact feasible and can be done

 + Subject(s) of Enquiry Details: These are the details of the person or persons involved in the case, including vehicles and addresses.
 This can get very detailed and is best if you have photographs to provide the investigator.+ Fees: The investigator will have an idea of how to proceed with your case and depending on the type of service offered will depend on the private investigator's fee.
 The investigator will more than likely ask for a retainer (payment up front to secure his or her services).

 + Contract: Once the investigator has a clear understanding of your requirements and you have discussed costs they will present you with a Contract or Agreement Form detailing the particulars of the case and conditions of hiring.